keithdhd/html_and_css/6_html_quiz.md

 <details>
   <summary>Answer</summary>

-  Semantic HTML elements clearly describes their meaning to both the browser and the developer.
+  Semantic HTML elements clearly describe their meaning to both the browser and the developer.

 </details>